paytrail/api-documentation/docs/README.md

 ### Email refunds (deprecated)

+Instead of this, use the standard `/payments/{transactionId}/refund` endpoint with the customer’s email.

 `HTTP POST /payments/{transactionId}/refund/email` email refunds a payment by transaction ID.

 ?> Email refunds are always asynchronous.
 When a refund request is accepted, the response contain status `ok` and the callback will be called.
 The callback is not called with the actual outcome.